Home » Blog » How to Plan a Budget Ooty Trip with Family: Expert Hacks for an Affordable Vacation

 Footwear: Some of the major tourist attractions in Ooty require you to walk on uneven terrain.
 Carry your comfortable walking shoes.

 Umbrella or Raincoat: If visiting in the monsoon months from July to September, a raincoat is a must.
 Nilgiris receive rain 9 months a year, so it is best to carry an umbrella with you for any unanticipated rain.
+We visited in November and it rained a couple of times.

-The best things to do in Ooty are experiencing Ooty Toy Train, visiting a tea factory, and exploring nature at Mudumalai National Park.
+The best things to do in Ooty with family are experiencing Ooty Toy Train, visiting a tea factory, and exploring nature at Mudumalai National Park.
 Taking a cab is the best way to get around in Ooty.

 Related Posts: